 Designated Officers arranging temporary accommodation should seek to secure suitable temporary accommodation to meet the needs of the applicant and the members of his or her household who normally reside with him or her or might reasonably be expected to reside with him or her.
 When assessing the suitability of the temporary accommodation relevant factors to be considered include size and location of the property; personal circumstances of the household such as affordability; proximity to hospitals, schools, care services and family; the accessibility of public transport.
-This is not a prescriptive list that encompasses suitability as each applicant's circumstances will be different and the Designated Officer should take their own view on the evidence available to them.

-When assessing the suitability of the temporary accommodation for those released from prison, securing stable accommodation is a recognised protective factor in assisting offenders from reoffending.
+This is not a prescriptive list that encompasses suitability as each applicant's circumstances will be different and the prison, securing stable accommodation is a recognised protective factor in assisting offenders from reoffending.
 While the day-to-day management of PPANI Offenders in the community rests with Probation, Police and the Trust, the Housing Executive plays a key role in securing temporary and permanent accommodation to facilitate this management.
-In line with the PPANI Manual of Practice Information Sharing Agreement, the Housing Executive has a designated Single Point of Contact (SPOC) role located within the Homelessness Policy Unit and this SPOC role is shared by two NIHE PPANI Representatives.